neajul/New-Dependencies/Notes/Structure.md

 # Things that need to change

+- i don't like the way the thundercloud logo is used atm, it's not an image like the others somehow.
+- ==tina latest feedback==
 - flavia says that i need to rethink the "collapse" sentence
   - *community building*
 - **shorten heavily by putting in footnotes**
   - especially part 3!!